smalak/courier-services/README.md

 A courier tracking multimodule project which consist of 3 microservices and one common module.

 eureka-server: A microservice registry server.
 Used for registering other microservices, and handles server side load balancing.
+Services registered on this server could be seen on **localhost:8761**

 courier: Manages courier db operations.
 Also it is rabbitmq client for logging store entrance.
 (Because there is no need to manage logging requests syncronously.)